Updated December 2022

 That starts with identifying hazards, developing sound emergency protocols, providing training, and implementing measures to prevent accidents.

-Aspiring heath and safety leaders should always be looking to improve their skills in this area.
+Aspiring health and safety leaders should always be looking to improve their skills in this area.
 You need a robust portfolio of proven, systematic approaches to preventing accidents and controlling losses.

 3. COMMUNICATION AND ENGAGEMENT